-f. subject: a teaching unit within the programme as intended in Article 7.3, subsections 2 and 3 of the Act;
+f. subject: a teaching unit within the programme as intended in Article 7.3, subsection 2 and 3 of the Act;

-g. practical: a practical exercise as intended in Article 7.13, subsection 2, clause d of the writing a thesis;

-Act, taking one of the following forms:
+g. practical: a practical exercise as intended in Article 7.13, subsection 2, paragraph d of the Act, taking one of the following forms: